Etne Municipality: Geography

-Etne Municipality is situated south of the city of Bergen and it borders the municipalities of Kvinnherad and Ullensvang in Vestland county and the municipalities of Sauda, Suldal, and Vindafjord in Rogaland county.
+Etne Municipality is situated south of the city of Bergen and it borders Kvinnherad Municipality and Ullensvang Municipality to the north in Vestland county and Sauda Municipality, Suldal Municipality, and Vindafjord Municipality to the south in Rogaland county.

 Etne Municipality has a varied landscape, extending from the Etnefjorden, Skånevikfjorden, and Åkrafjorden at sea level, through the villages up to the high mountains.
-In the far north, there is a barren and heavily eroded mountain glacier, Folgefonna, where the municipality's highest point rises 1638 m above sea level.
+In the far north, there is a barren and heavily eroded mountain glacier, Folgefonna, where the municipality's highest point rises 1633 m above sea level.
 Folgefonna National Park is partially located in Etne.
 In addition to that national park, Etne has three nature reserves: Brattholmen, Skåno, and Langebudalen.
-Lakes in the area include Løkjelsvatnet.
+Lakes in the area include Lykilsvatnet.
 The famous waterfall Langfossen is located in northern Etne.